 If you are holding a conditional offer of a place at a University of Cambridge College and

 You have met or exceeded all the conditions of your offer (including the grades required), congratulations!
 You don’t need to do anything.
 Your College will already have been told your A Level (or equivalent) results, and your place has been automatically confirmed.
 You will receive a letter from the College and from UCAS in a few days.
 Please do not phone the College at this busy time.
 In the meantime, take a look at the information for new undergraduate students.

 You have not quite met the offer, please don’t panic!
 Depending on the number of students who have met their offers, there may be a few spaces available at the College you applied to or at another College.
 Please be patient for a little longer - your College will contact you as soon as possible.
 Please check the status of your application on UCAS Track (www.ucas.com/track) which will be updated as soon as possible once a final decision is made rather than telephoning the College/University at this busy time.

 Your grades are substantially lower than those required by your offer, hopefully you will have made the grades for your insurance offer.
 Unless there are special circumstances to consider, your application to Cambridge will have been unsuccessful.
 You will receive a letter from UCAS stating this so that you can take up your insurance place (if you meet the conditions for that place) or enter Clearing.

-College open days: For those considering applying to the University for 2014 entry, some Colleges are holding College open days in September.
-Please note that advanced booking is required for all these events.
+College open days: For those considering applying to the University for 2015 entry, some Colleges are holding College open days in September.
+Please note that advanced booking may be required for these events.

 For further information about the University of Cambridge, the courses on offer and the application process, please look at our undergraduate admissions pages.
 Alternatively, contact the Cambridge Admissions Office on 01223 333308 or firstname.lastname@example.org.